auth0/docs/articles/libraries/lock/v11/selecting-the-connection-for-multiple-logins.md

 ---
 # Selecting from Multiple Connection Options

 With Auth0 you can offer users multiple methods of authenticating.
-This is especially important with SaaS, multi-tenant apps, where a single app is used by many different organizations, each using different systems such as LDAP, Active Directory, Google Apps, or username/password stores.
+This is important with SaaS or multi-tenant apps, where many organization use a single app.
+Each organization might use different systems such as LDAP, Active Directory, Google Apps, or username/password stores.

-In Auth0, you associate a number of different *connections* (representing methods of authentication) to specific applications, or directly to a tenant (as [domain connections](/applications/enable-third-party-applications#step-2-promote-connections)).
-When the user logs in, one of these connections will need to be selected as the one to use.
+In Auth0, you can associate different *connections* (methods of authentication) to specific applications, or directly to a tenant (as [domain connections](/applications/enable-third-party-applications#step-2-promote-connections)).
+When a user logs in, one of these connections will need to be selected as the one to use.

 ![](/media/articles/hrd/sd4h-6wlwOsQA1PCQKLAmtQ.png)

 ::: note
 Selecting the appropriate Identity Providers from multiple options is called "Home Realm Discovery".
-A pompous name for a simple problem.
 :::

-If you use at most one database connection and zero or more social connections the selection process will be straightforward.
-The use will either click on one of the social identity providers buttons (e.g. "Log in with Google") or type their email and password (meaning "I will use the database connection").
+If you use at most one database connection and zero or more social connections the selection process is straightforward.
+The user will either:

+* Click on one of the social identity providers buttons (e.g. "Log in with Google")
+* Enter their email and password (meaning "I will use the database connection").

 But if the application or tenant have other connection types enabled (like enterprise connections or multiple databases) the selection process might be more involved.
 How do you indicate that a user wants to use a specific database connection if more than one is enabled?
 What if a user wants to use an enterprise connection to log in using SSO?

 If you implement [a custom login UI](/libraries/when-to-use-lock#when-to-implement-lock-vs-a-custom-ui) you have full control over the authentication flow.
-You decide which connection to use (either by asking the user or by making a decision based on the email address provided and/or other contextual information) and provide the `connection` parameter to one of Auth0.js' [login methods](/libraries/auth0js/v9#login).
+You can choose the connection based on context (like the given email address) or by asking the user, then provide the `connection` parameter to one of Auth0.js' [login methods](/libraries/auth0js/v9#login).

-# Lock and multiple connections
+## Lock and multiple connections

 [Lock](/libraries/lock) has built in functionality for identity provider selection.
-For social connections it will show logos for all those enabled in that particular app.
-It will also provide username/email and password fields if a database connection or Active Directory connection are enabled.
+For social connections, it shows logos for all those enabled in a particular app.
+It also provides username/email and password fields if a database connection or Active Directory connection are enabled.

 ## Using email domains with enterprise connections

-An additional feature in the Lock is the use of email domains as a way of routing authentication requests.
+An additional feature in Lock is the use of email domains as a way of routing authentication requests.
 Enterprise connections in Auth0 can be mapped to `domains`.
 For example, when configuring an ADFS or a SAML-P identity provider:

 ![](/media/articles/libraries/lock/enterprise-connection.png)

-If a connection has domains mapped to it, then the password input field gets disabled automatically when a user is typing an email with a mapped domain.
+If a connection has domains mapped to it, then the password input field gets disabled automatically when a user enters an email with a mapped domain.

 ![Lock using HRD/SSO](/media/articles/libraries/lock/hrd-sso.png)